futurice/covid-19/README.md

 To use this part of the code, you need to define the relevant azure blob storaga parameters `CONTAINER_NAME"` and `CONNECTION_STRING` in `calculationR/calc_r.py`

+ `requirements.txt` contains the python requirements for both projects

 The original notebook and explanation of the calculation is in the notebook `Realtime R0.ipynb` is by Kevin Systrom and is further explained in the following blog post